Tennessee is one of several states with “Stand Your Ground” self-defense laws. You must meet certain conditions to be protected by this law.

 Self-defense in Tennessee could also be known as “Stand Your Ground”.
 This legal doctrine is also sometimes referred to as the “castle” doctrine.

+Tennessee law provides that “Stand Your Ground” is self-defense.
+This means if you meet the certain conditions, then you are protected from criminal liability by this law.
 The Tennessee Code Annotated that generally embodies the self-defense or Tennessee “Stand Your Ground” can be found at T.C.A.
 39-11-611.

 The Tennessee “Stand Your Ground” can be generally broken into five components: